Artificial skin: Synthetic skin

 Another form of "artificial skin" has been created out of flexible semiconductor materials that can sense touch for those with prosthetic limbs.
 The artificial skin is anticipated to augment robotics in conducting rudimentary jobs that would be considered delicate and require sensitive "touch".
 Scientists found that by applying a layer of rubber with two parallel electrodes that stored electrical charges inside of the artificial skin, tiny amounts of pressure could be detected.
 When pressure is exerted, the electrical charge in the rubber is changed and the change is detected by the electrodes.

 However, the film is so small that when pressure is applied to the skin, the molecules have nowhere to move and become entangled.
 The molecules also fail to return to their original shape when the pressure is removed.
 A recent development in the synthetic skin technique has been made by imparting the color changing properties to the thin layer of silicon with the help of artificial ridges which reflect a very specific wavelength of light.
 By tuning the spaces between these ridges, color to be reflected by the skin can be controlled.
 This technology can be used in color-shifting camouflages and sensors that can detect otherwise imperceptible defects in buildings, bridges, and aircraft.

-3D printers

-Universidad Carlos III de Madrid, Center for Energy, Environmental and Technological Research, Hospital General Universitario Gregorio Marañón and BioDan Group created a 3D bioprinter capable of creating human skin that functions exactly as real skin does.